 - How much do you save, by making logistics and customer service work faster and more efficiently?

-- What does it cost you when your customers go in vain and they are discouraged from buying a product that you have, but cannot offer?
+- What does it cost you when your customers go in vain and they are discouraged from buying a product that you have, but cannot offer in that channel at that point in time?

 - Who knows how many sales channels you have to support in three years?
-No one can predict the channels that will be used in a decade.
-With OMS, you make yourself more flexible so you can follow the evolution.
+With OMS, you make yourself more flexible so you can keep up with the evolution.

 Head of Commerce Cloud